Toto vs. the Four

 Totò contro i quattro, internationally released as Toto vs. the Four, is a 1963 Italian comedy film directed by Steno.
-Despite its title, it was not a true fusion between Totò and the four, but the film consists in interwoven episodies in which Totò makes pair from time to time with one of them.
+Despite its title, it was not a true fusion between Totò and the four, but the film consists in interwoven episodes in which Totò makes pair from time to time with one of them.
 It was defined as a "winningly funny police farce".

 Plot

 At the Commissioner Antonio is stolen the car during a night.
 He needs to find her first address four cases of thievery in the city of Rome.
 The defendants are Peppino De Filippo, Aldo Fabrizi, Nino Taranto and Erminio Macario.

 Thanks to the stories these four funny characters at the end Antonio, moreover, by disguising woman, manages to capture the thieves in an area of Villa Borghese.